-How do you switch from driving on the left to driving on the right?
-When crossing the border at the Mekong river from Thailand to Laos, a simple solution was found to switch from left to right.
-Simply build an overpass from left to right.
+How do you switch from left-hand to right-hand traffic?
+When crossing the border on the Mekong from Thailand to Laos (in Laos you drive on the right) a simple solution was found to switch from left to right.
+An overpass was built from left to right, as the photo shows.
 This approach works like a charm.

 Pass over from left lane to right lane at the Thai-Laos Friendship Bridge number 2.
 Image © 2023 Maxer Technologies.